RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Introduction

 \section{Introduction}

 Conversations about data are ubiquitous in enterprise organizations~\cite{tory2021finding}.
-Whether they occur during synchronous presentations and meetings~\cite{brehmer2021jam} or across asynchronous communication channels, data is used to surface arguments~\cite{kosara2017argument} and inform decisions~\cite{dimara2021unmet}.
 Prior research~\cite{brehmer2021jam} highlights the prevalence of time-oriented data in these conversations with recurring references to quantitative \textit{metrics} (also commonly referred to as \textit{key performance indicators} or KPIs).
-The temporal dynamics of metrics are central to the discussion of trends, the forming of predictions, and the setting of goals.
-The recent emergence of unified metrics platforms within enterprise business intelligence platforms~\cite{powerbimetrics,databrainmetrics,dbtmetrics,transformmetrics,tableaupulse} has made tracking and sharing metrics accessible to more people across an organization; in other words, metrics no longer need to be bound to dedicated analytical applications or individual dashboards.
-Despite these new abilities, enterprise decision-making processes still require ways to emphasize the relationships between metrics and surface the context around them.
+The temporal dynamics of metrics as depicted in line charts are central to the discussion of trends, the forming of predictions, and the setting of goals.
+The emergence of unified metrics platforms within enterprise business intelligence (BI) platforms~\cite{powerbimetrics,databrainmetrics,dbtmetrics,transformmetrics,tableaupulse} has made tracking and sharing metrics accessible to more people across an organization; metrics no longer need to be bound to dedicated analytical applications or individual dashboards.
+Despite these new abilities, enterprise communication processes still require ways to emphasize the relationships between metrics and the context around them.

-In this paper, we present \remixtape, an application for enriching conversations around metrics.
-To achieve this, the system allows for coordinating and annotating line chart representations of metrics and arranging them into compelling narrative presentations (\cref{fig:teaser}). \remixtape~reconciles disparate temporal and quantitative value domains with affordances to semantically align juxtaposed metrics, thereby allowing metrics to contextualize one another.
+We present \remixtape, an application for enriching conversations around metrics. \remixtape~affords coordinating and annotating line chart representations of metrics and arranging them into compelling narrative presentations (\cref{fig:teaser}). \remixtape~reconciles disparate temporal and quantitative value domains with affordances to semantically align juxtaposed metrics, thereby allowing metrics to contextualize one another.
 It also provides context-driven recommendations of metrics that complement partially-constructed narratives.
 Finally, it provides the means to externalize the situational context of metrics via annotation and text-chart synchronization.